bymayo/craft-batch-asset-indexer/README.md

-**This plugin was inspired by Matt Shearing's (From A Digital) Asset Indexer' plugin which works amazingly for indexing large amounts of Amazon S3 Assets**
+**This plugin was inspired by Matt Shearing's (From A Digital) "Asset Indexer" plugin which works amazingly for indexing large amounts of Amazon S3 Assets** 🔥

 Looking to index Amazon S3 Assets in to Craft CMS?
-[Asset Indexer](https://github.com/a-digital/assetindexer)
+[Asset Indexer](https://github.com/a-digital/assetindexer) 👌

 # Batch Asset Indexer